Image Segmentation Tutorial¶

 foundations clear-queue scheduler

-How to Improve the Accuracy?
+How to Improve the Accuracy?¶

 After running your most recent job, you can see that the validation accuracy is not very impressive.
 The predicted artifacts don't look similar to the true masks either.

-Debugging with Tensorboard
+Debugging with Tensorboard¶

 Let's analyze the gradients using Tensorboard to understand what is happening with this sub par model.
-First click on the checkbox for your most recent job and press Send to Tensorboard button.
-This should open a new tab with Tensorboard up and running.
-Find the histograms tab.

 There you will see gradient plots such as below, where the first upsample layer has a range of gradients between 0.4 and -0.4:

-Final upsample layer Previous layers ..
-First upsample layer
+Final upsample layer | Previous layers | .. | First upsample layer |

 As it is apparent from the plots, the gradients for the first upsample layer are small and centered around zero.
 To prevent vanishing of gradients in the earlier layers, you can try modifying the code appropriately.
 Feel free to check the hints within the code!
 Alternatively the correct solution can be found below.

-Validation accuracy Validation loss
+Validation accuracy | Validation loss |

-Click to See
+Looking at the function Click to See

 concat = tf.keras.layers.Concatenate()